STWoodbury/TeamAwesome/README.md

 </ul>

 <b>Conclusions:</b>

+When examining landfalls, it was observed that the landfall vs. non landfall propotions remained stable over time.
+On average 40-50% of storms made landfall year over year, illustrating that the change in global temperatures over time has minimal effect on the ratio of storms making landfall on any given season.

 The FEMA disaster declarations data was found to have an annual mean of 13.28 per year, median of 10 per year and a standard deviation of 12.65.
 There was one outlier year in 2005 *(this can be accounted for by this year's unusual number of storms as outlied in previous sections)*.
 Of the 31 years documented in the data, 8 of the 11 above average years (72.7%) can be found in the last 15 years of the data, indicating an increase in the overall annual disaster declarations over time.